-So, if 7th chart birth and conception harmonic suns were at 9 Taurus 18, that harmonic position of the sun occurs 9 times per year, and when in exactly that position, yields the return for that 40-day period.
-Put another way, there is a new harmonic solar return exactly every 40°00’00’ from the exact position of the conception sun.
-If conception sun was at 2 Capricorn 33’ 12”, the next return occurred at 12 Aquarius 33’ 12’, and the next at 22 Pisces 33’ 12”, and so on, with all of these return producing the same degree and minute harmonic sun as occurred at conception.
-These sidereal solar positions yield an exact date and time for each return for the place involved.
-(We do not always know the place the individual was in on the date/duration of the return.)
+So, if 7th chart birth and conception harmonic suns were at 9 Taurus 18, that harmonic position of the sun occurs 9 times per year, and when in exactly that position, yields the return for that approximately 40-day period.
+Put another way, there is a new return for exactly every 40°00’00’ from the exact position of the conception sun.
+If conception sun was at 2 Capricorn 33’ 12”, the next return occured at 12 Aquarius 33’ 12’, and the next at 22 Pisces 33’ 12”, and so on.
+These solar positions yield an exact date and time for each return for the place involved.

-The sidereal position of return planets is the same for the return to be used with all twelve charts.
+The sidereal position of the return planets is the same for all twelve charts.
 Their harmonic position vary according to the harmonic desired.
-For instance, if I am working with a date for the occurrence of winning the lottery, which shows up primarily in 2nd and 8th charts, then harmonic values for the return covering that period are found with the 4th (2nd chart) and 10th (8th chart) harmonics of the sidereal positions of the return planets.
+For instance, if I am working with a date for the occurrence of winning the lottery, which shows up primarily in 2nd and 8th charts, then in the return covering that period of time its harmonic values will be found with the 4th (2nd chart) and 10th (8th chart) harmonics.

 Innumerable examples exist in papers posted on this site which demonstrate the correct use of return material.
 For example, progressions for surgery or death in the paper on heart disease often also contain return values.
 Here is the link to that paper: Paper on Heart Disease.